 Out of stock

-Canker can be a significant disease problem.
+Possible Problems: Canker can be a significant disease problem.
 Verticillium wilt, dieback, leaf spots, mildew and blights may also occur.
 Insect pests include Japanese beetles, tree hoppers, leaf hoppers, caterpillars, borers, webworms and scale.
-Keeping the tree vigorous by regular watering and fertilization and by pruning out dead branches as needed will help keep the tree healthy.
+Keeping the tree vigorous by regular watering and by pruning out dead branches as needed will help keep the tree healthy.